JerryFinn/BiClassifier_R/README.md

 Back to [Home Page](https://jerryfinn.github.io/)

+**WARNING:** *I had to leave out the main data file loan_stat542.csv and the training data.
+They are over 100Mb, too large for the free tier of github*

 ## Introduction

 This was an assignment for one of my machine learning classes when I was working on my masters in data science.